gopheracademy/gopheracademy-web/content/advent-2018/llvm-ir-and-go.md

 The [Implement a language with LLVM](https://llvm.org/docs/tutorial/LangImpl01.html) tutorial -- often referred to as the *Kaleidoscope* tutorial -- provides great detail on how to implement a simple programming language that compiles to LLVM IR.
 It goes through the main tasks involved in writing a front-end for LLVM, including lexing, parsing and code generation.

-For anyone interested in writing compilers targetting LLVM IR, the [Mapping High Level Constructs to LLVM IR](https://mapping-high-level-constructs-to-llvm-ir.readthedocs.io/) gitbook is warmly recommended.
+For anyone interested in writing compilers targeting LLVM IR, the [Mapping High Level Constructs to LLVM IR](https://mapping-high-level-constructs-to-llvm-ir.readthedocs.io/) gitbook is warmly recommended.

 The [official Go bindings for LLVM](https://godoc.org/llvm.org/llvm/bindings/go/llvm) is a good fit for many projects, as they expose the LLVM C API which is very powerful and also quite stable.